svicente24/dotfiles/README.md

 ## Terminal and Application Icons with Nerd-Fonts

-To display icons in terminal or applications Fonts, I'm using [Nerd-Fonts](https://www.nerdfonts.com).
-I'm currently using the **FiraCode Nerd Font**
+To display icons in terminal or applications, I'm using [Nerd-Fonts](https://www.nerdfonts.com).
+I'm currently using the **FiraCode Nerd Font**.

 ## Configuration